last-blade/Blogging-Platform/Readme.md

 ## 🔌 Setup (Once Stable)

 > Setup instructions will be added once frontend-backend integration is stable and tested.
-For now, you can explore the APIs in the `server` directory.
+For now, you can explore the APIs in the directory.

 ---